ninjaalex888/courses/csci5622/homework/learnability/assign.md

 <img src="figs/sin_h.png" width="400">

-For a given value of w, the hypothesis classifies points as positive if they lie on or above the sine curve and negative if they lie below the sine curve.
+For a given value of w, the hypothesis classifies points as positive if they lie on or below the sine curve and negative if they lie below the sine curve.

 <img src="figs/sine2.png" width="900">